PA Sales and Use Tax: What You Need to Know

 What is the PA Use Tax?

-• Purchased made via Toll-free numbers
+• Purchases made via toll-free numbers

-• Purchase made via mail-order catalogs
+• Purchases made via mail-order catalog

 • Purchases made in out-of-state locations

-How to Pay your Business’ Use Tax
+How to Pay Your Business’ Use Tax

-1. For businesses who don’t expect to incur the use tax on a recurring basis: Fill out the PA-1 Use Tax Return Form and submit the form and your tax payment by the 20th of month after your purchase was made.
+• For businesses who don’t expect to incur the use tax on a recurring basis: Fill out the PA-1 Use Tax Return Form and submit the form and your tax payment by the 20th of month after your purchase was made.

-2. For businesses who expect to pay use tax on a recurring basis: Register for an account number with the PA Enterprise Registration Form, PA-100.
+• For businesses who expect to pay use tax on a recurring basis: Register for an account number with the PA Enterprise Registration Form, PA-100.